Digital Considerations to Help You Prevent Fraud

 By Phil DiAngelo | Published: October 2020

 You’ve seen it – someone sends you an email posing as your bank, asking you to verify your account information.
 Or maybe your business receives an electronic invoice from a vendor with a minor, yet off-putting, detail – like an unfamiliar email domain name.
-One small lapse of judgement on your part, and you’re compromised.
+One small lapse of judgment on your part, and you’re compromised.

 Scams like these are becoming more familiar now, with COVID-19 driving more consumers and businesses to embrace digital banking options.
 Since early 2020, the use of mobile banking has increased 50% nationally, according to the Federal Bureau of Investigation.
 But, while the fraudsters are out there working tirelessly to deceive users on digital platforms, you don’t have to fall victim.